Sam98989/MobiDiary-privacy-policy-/README.md

 ​
 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of your information when you use the service and tells you about Changes to this Privacy Policy.
 ​
 While using MobiDiary we will not ask for any personal information.
 To use our app registration is not a requirement you can simply use the app by downloading it from the app store.
-The security of Your Personal Data is important to Us
+The security of Your Personal Data is important to Us.

 ​
 Delete Your Personal Data